sumitgiri87/Cybersecurity/README.md

-# Cybersecurity Projects Repository
+# **Cybersecurity Projects Repository**

 Welcome to my **Cybersecurity Projects Repository**, a collection of hands-on projects showcasing my expertise in cybersecurity.
+These projects were completed as part of the **Lighthouse Labs Immersive Cybersecurity Bootcamp**, funded by **Upskill Canada**.

 This repository includes practical work covering **network security, log monitoring, incident response, risk management, forensics, and threat analysis**.
 Each project folder contains a detailed **final report**, supporting documentation, and methodologies used.

 ## Repository Structure